Tinnitus Symptoms and Treatment

 Ways Ebia Hearing & Sound Can Help

-While there is no cure for tinnitus, our hearing specialist can still offer tinnitus sufferers assistance in managing their symptoms.
+While there is no cure for tinnitus, our Audiologist or Hearing Aid Specialist can still offer tinnitus sufferers assistance in managing their symptoms.

 • Hearing consultation – Our hearing specialist will spend time consulting with you concerning your experience with tinnitus, and tailor recommendations to your specific needs.